gtsambos/tspop/docs/source/basicusage.rst

 ===========

 .. note::
-   **Ensure** that your simulated tree sequence follows the guidelines mentioned in ref:`simulationsetup`.
+   **Ensure** that your simulated tree sequence follows the guidelines mentioned in :ref:`simulationsetup`.

 Here's a sample tree sequence simulated with msprime.